Nick R.J. Blog

 AI is dual-use, not single-use.
 Offense and defense.
 The analogy doesn't hold.

-Nov 19 - Questions to Benevolent AI
+Nov 19 - Questions

 Questions I'd like to ask a benevolent superintelligence: